Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Proofs of main results and consequences

-An $M$-homotopy is a homotopy with respect to the interval $[0,1]$ with the trivial $M$-action; i.e., given $f_0,f_1:X\to X'$ an $M$-homotopy between $f_0$ and $f_1$ is an $M$-map $H:X\times [0,1]\to X'$ such that $H(-,0)=f_0$ and $H(-,1)=f_1$.
-It is straightforward to check that an $M$-homotopy equivalence is a $\rzy$-equivalence for every $(\cZ,\cY)$.
-The following corollary directly follows from Theorem \ref{thm:RmodelTop} and general properties of cofibrantly generated model categories (see \cite[Lemma 4.24]{dwyer}). \begin{corollary} A $\rzy$-equivalence $f:X\to X'$ between $M_{(\cZ,\cY)}$-$CW$-complexes $X, X'$ is an $M$-homotopy equivalence. \end{corollary} In particular, $M$-homotopy type of an $M$-space $A$ that is $M$-homotopy equivalent to an $M_{(\cZ,\cY)}$-$CW$-complex is completely determined by the equivariant homotopy types of objects in the decomposition $\{{\rinv}^M_N A : N\in \cZ\}$.
-This is a form of the Whitehead theorem for the setting of Theorem \ref{thm:RmodelTop}.
+An $M$-homotopy is a homotopy with respect to the interval $[0,1]$ with the trivial $M$-action, i.e., given $f_0,f_1:X\to X'$ an $M$-homotopy between $f_0$ and $f_1$ is an $M$-map $H:X\times [0,1]\to X'$ such that $H(-,0)=f_0$ and $H(-,1)=f_1$.
+It is straightforward to check that an $M$-homotopy equivalence is a weak equivalence in the $({\cX},{\cY})$-model structure for every $(\cX,\cY)$.
+The following corollary directly follows from Theorem \ref{thm:Rmodel} and general properties of cofibrantly generated model categories (\cite[Lem.
+4.24]{dwyer}). \begin{corollary} A weak equivalence $f:X\to X'$ in the $({\cX},{\cY})$-model structure between $M_{(\cX,\cY)}$-$CW$-complexes is an $M$-homotopy equivalence. \end{corollary} This is a form of Whitehead Theorem for the model structure of Theorem \ref{thm:Rmodel}.
+In particular, $M$-homotopy type of an $M$-space $X$ that is $M$-homotopy equivalent to an $M_{(\cX,\cY)}$-$CW$-complex reduces to homotopy type of the presheaf $\frX(X):(N,H)\mapsto (\rinv{N}{(\Res^M_N(X))})^H$ for $N\in \cX$ and $H\in \cY_N$ in the projective model structure of presheaves.